Mardoqueu/bookstore/README.md

 * Github: [@mardoqueu](https://github.com/mardoqueu)

-## Descrição
+## Description

-* Instação e configurar as ferramentas corretas para iniciar um projeto Web Fullstack
+* Install and configure the correct tools to start a Fullstack Web project
-* Conceitos de Spring Boot 2.x.x
+* Concepts of Spring Boot 2.x.x
-* Versionamento de código com Git Bash e Github
+* Code versioning with Git Bash and Github
-* Criação de uma API REST
+* Creation of a REST API
-* Utilização do banco de dados h2 em tempo de compilação
+* Use of the h2 database during compilation
-* Utilização de SQL em modo de desenvolvimento
+* Use of SQL in development mode

-## VISÃO TÉCNICA - BACK END:
+## TECHNICAL OVERVIEW - BACK END:

-* Criação uma API Rest usando Java com Spring Boot 2.x.x e banco de dados MySQL.
+* Creation of a REST API using Java with Spring Boot 2.x.x and MySQL database.
-* Utilização JPA com Hibernate para mapeamento objeto-relacional e implantação na nuvem usando a plataforma Heroku.
+* Use of JPA with Hibernate for object-relational mapping and deployment in the cloud using the Heroku platform.
-* Versionar seu código com Git Bash e Github
+* Version your code with Git Bash and Github
-* Validação de dados, tratamento de exceções, uso adequado do protocolo HTTP no padrão REST
+* Data validation, exception handling, proper use of the HTTP protocol in REST standard

 ![uml](https://user-images.githubusercontent.com/11077068/202911335-7ef127fa-2083-4ab9-8b96-11b095250320.png)